-Program Objective: The Combination Structural and Pipe Welding Program is for the welding training of plates and pipe in all positions.
-Upon graduation, students will be able to obtain entry level positions in construction of bridges, fabrication of structural components, heating plants, pipe line welding and other job shop applications.
+Program Objective: The Combination Structural and Pipe Welding Progress is for the welding training of plates and pipe in all positions.
+Upon graduation.
+Students will be able to obtain entry level positions in construction of bridges, fabrication of structural components, heating plants, pipe line welding end other job shop applications.

-Students are required but not limited to one (1) qualification in each SMAW and GTAW pipe to pass the program.
+Students are required but not limited to one (1) qualification in each process (SMAW, GMAW, FCAW, GTAW) as well as one (1) pipe qualification using and process.

 90% of 960.0 clock hours must be completed to graduate.
-Programs are designed as a clock hour program, a clock hour is considered 50 minutes.
+Programs are designed as a clock hour program, a clock hour is defined as a 60-minute span of time, with no less than 50 minutes of actual class instruction.

-Tuition: \$ 20,500.00
+Tuition: \$ 21,000.00

-Materials Fee: \$ 2,500.00
+Materials Fee: \$ 4,000.00

-Total Cost: \$ 23,000.00
+Total Cost: \$ 25,000.00

-Materials fee includes: workbook series, metal (new), testing and certifications (up to three attempts at passing).
-Additional attempts after the third attempt to pass results in an additional charge of \$275.00 per attempt.
+Materials fee includes: workbook series, metal (new), testing and certification (up to three attempts at passing).
+Additional attempts after the third attempt to pass result in an additional charge of \$275.00 per attempt.
 Price may change due to fluctuation of steel prices.